Ankushp01/JS-projects/README.md

 # 🚀 JavaScript Projects

 This repository contains my JavaScript projects, built using HTML, CSS, and JavaScript.
-Each project showcases different concepts and functionalities.
+Each project demonstrates different functionalities and real-world applications.

 ## 📂 Projects

-### 1️⃣ **Rock-Paper-Scissors Game**
-- A simple Rock-Paper-Scissors game where the user plays against the computer.
+### 🌤️ **Weather App**
+- A web app that fetches real-time weather data based on user input.
-- Uses JavaScript to generate random choices and determine the winner.
+- Uses the OpenWeather API to display temperature, humidity, and weather conditions.

-### 2️⃣ **Countdown Timer**
-- A timer where users can set a countdown, and it displays the remaining time.
+- Features a clean UI with responsive design.

+### 🔐 **Password Generator**
+- A tool that generates strong, random passwords based on user-selected criteria.
+- Allows customization of password length and inclusion of numbers, symbols, and uppercase/lowercase letters.
-- Built with JavaScript’s `setInterval` function for real-time updates.
+- Built with JavaScript’s `Math.random()` and event listeners for user interactions.

-### 3️⃣ **Expense Tracker (React)**
-- A React-based expense tracker to log income and expenses.
-- Uses React hooks like `useState` and `useContext` for state management.

 ## 🛠️ **Technologies Used**
 - HTML, CSS
 - JavaScript (ES6+)
-- React (for Expense Tracker)
+- Fetch API (for Weather App)

 ## 🚀 **How to Run**
 1. Clone the repository: